visit-dav/visit/src/doc/cli_manual/functions.rst

 **Description:**

     The GetDebugLevel and SetDebugLevel functions are used when debugging VisIt Python scripts.
-The SetDebugLevel function sets the debug level for VisIt's viewer thus it must be called before a Launch method.
-The debug level determines how much detail is written to VisIt's execution logs when it executes.
 The GetDebugLevel function can be used in Python scripts to alter the behavior of the script.
 For instance, the debug level can be used to selectively print values to the console.

 **Example:**